Skip to main content

 Need a Veteran for a pilot research session?

-You can use this list of Veterans who work for the VA or companies contracting with the VA and have volunteered to be occasionally contacted to be a pilot participant for a usability study or to help teams test functionality on production.
+You can use this list of Veterans who work for the VA or companies contracting with the VA and have volunteered to occasionally be contacted to be a pilot participant for a usability study or to help teams test functionality on production.
+(Note: You’ll need to have access to the va.gov-team-sensitive repo.
+If you don’t have access, reach out to an OCTO Research specialist in the #research-ops Slack channel.)

 How to get help while conducting research

-Ask a question in the #research-ops channel or RSVP for research office hours.
+Ask questions in the #research-ops channel or RSVP for research office hours.

 Recruiting Veterans